Henry Maitland Wilson: Washington Mission (1945–1947)

 In December 1944, following the death of Field Marshal Sir John Dill, Wilson was relieved as Supreme Commander, promoted to field marshal on 29 December 1944, and sent to Washington to be Chief of the British Joint Staff Mission, a post he took up in January 1945.
 One of Wilson's most secret duties was as the British military representative on the Combined Policy Committee which dealt with the development, production and testing of the atom bomb.
 Wilson continued to serve as head of the British Joint Staff Mission until 1947, to the satisfaction of Britain and the United States.
 President Truman awarded him the Distinguished Service Medal in November 1945.

 Post-war

 In January 1946 he was appointed aide-de-camp to George VI of the United Kingdom and was then created Baron Wilson, of Libya and of Stowlangtoft in the County of Suffolk.
 From 1955 to 1960 he was Constable of the Tower of London.
 Wilson had married Hester Wykeham (1890–1979) in 1914 and had one son and a daughter.
 The son, Lieutenant-Colonel Patrick Maitland Wilson, accompanied his father in the Middle East during the Second World War as an intelligence officer.
 The son's memoirs, Where the Nazis Came, provide anecdotes and descriptions of important events in his father's war service.
 Never a rich man, when Field Marshal Lord Wilson died on 31 December 1964 in Chilton, Buckinghamshire, his estate was proved at only £2,952 (roughly £100,000 in 2013).
-His only son Patrick succeeded him in the barony.
+He was buried at St. George's, Stowlangtoft, Suffolk and was succeeded in the barony by his only son Patrick.